danieljacobarcher/bootstrap-daterangepicker-rails/README.md

 ## Installation and Usage

 This component relies on [momentjs](http://www.momentjs.com/) and [jQuery](http://jquery.com/).
+If using the Bourbon SCSS file instead of Bootstrap, you must include Bourbon, Neat, and Bitters in your app before importing this.

 Basic usage (with Bootstrap 3)
 (Suffix `daterangepicker` with `-bs2` or `-bs3` for your version of Bootstrap.)